Skip to content

 The important nuance is that PostgreSQL does not always send an old-side tuple for UPDATE.
 Under key-based replica identity, it only sends a key image when it is needed.
 For DELETE, PostgreSQL sends an old-side tuple whenever the delete is publishable.

-This means replica identity is both a PostgreSQL logging rule and a contract for downstream consumers.
+This means replica identity is both a PostgreSQL logging rule and a consumer contract for downstream consumers.
 It determines whether an event contains enough old-row data to match an existing row, detect key changes, or compare before-and-after values.

 -- See current setting (d=default, f=full, n=nothing, i=index)